whikloj/Sparql_101/README.md

 The benefit of RDF is that one can share their ontology with the world or borrow from (and build upon) another's work.

 You can go it alone and create your own ontology which is allowed.
-For our Flintstones we might have [this](Flintstones.ttl).
-This ontology defines the relationships between people and between people and places.
+For our Flintstones we might have this ([Flinstones v1](Flintstones.ttl)) as a dataset.

+Our custom ontology defines the relationships between people and between people and places.

 But there are others that will have objects that share these relationships and you can benefit from sharing those relationships.
 For instance the [FOAF (Friend Of A Friend) ontology](http://xmlns.com/foaf/spec/) "... is a project devoted to linking people and information using the Web."

 Because our Bedrock family members are all "people" and foaf has a class for that
 > The Person class represents people.
 Something is a Person if it is a person.
 We don't nitpic about whether they're alive, dead, real, or imaginary.

 We can extend our data by defining each entry as a **foaf:Person**.
-So now we have [this](Flintstones_2.ttl).
+This adds more context to our data, [Flintstones v.2](Flintstones_2.ttl).

-Not bad, but we have used our own vocabulary to define the _spouseOf_ and _parentOf_ relationships.
+Not bad, but we have used our own vocabulary to define the _hasSpouse_ and _hasChild_ relationships.
 I'm sure someone else somewhere has defined those relationships.

 The [**relationship**](http://vocab.org/relationship/) ontology also does this.
 So we don't have to re-invent the wheel and can make use of their _http://purl.org/vocab/relationship/spouseOf_ and _http://purl.org/vocab/relationship/parentOf_ predicates.

-Now our data becomes [this](Flintstones_3.ttl).
+Now our data still provides the same information, but using some shared predicates.
+Also I threw Mr. Slate in there as he doesn't have any children.
+[Flintstones v3](Flintstones_3.ttl).

 ### Sparql